azampagl/kohana-compress/README.md

 Setup
 ---------------------

-Enable the media module in Kohana's bootstrap file.
+- Enable the media module in Kohana's bootstrap file.
+- Properly set the Kohana::$environment variable in the bootstrap file.

 Configuration
 ---------------------